Boy Releases Principal As Hostage

 ``He said from the very beginning, `I do not want to hurt anyone,‴ said Dr. Gary Pack, the Blount County schools superintendent.

 Montvale Elementary School Principal Jim Ratledge was freed about 5:30 p.m., Berrong said.

 The boy brought the gun to school and other students alerted Ratledge, who confronted the boy, Berrong said.
-When the boy was in Ratledge's office, he pulled the weapon, Berrong said.
+The boy pulled the weapon when he was in Ratledge’s office, Berrong said.

 No shots were fired and the building was safely evacuated.

 Pack described the boy as a very good student who is involved in school activities and has not had any previous disciplinary problems.